ConRdav/mythology-quiz/README.md

 # GREEK MYTHOLOGY QUIZ

 This quiz is desgined to test your Greek Mythology knowledge.
 Choose between three diffculties, Mortal, Demi-God and Olympian.
 And you will have to work your way through 10 questions for each difficulty.
-But be careful if the timer runs down then you can't answer.
+But be careful, if the timer runs down then you cannot answer.
 Once you've beaten a difficulty why not try the next one and see if you are worthy to be an Olympian yourself.
 Do you have what it takes?

 ![Responsiveness](/assets/images/responsive-display.webp)